hesto2/civilization_vi_apworld/docs/en_Civilization VI.md

 - "How does DeathLink work here?
 Am I going to have to start a new game every time one of my friends dies??"
   - Heavens no, my fellow Archipelago appreciator.
 In Civilization, when a death link is sent your way, you will instead have a random unit killed!
-These can be any unit (great people, combat, builders, etc).
+This can be any unit (great people, combat, builders, etc).
   - In the event you lose one of your units in combat (this means captured units don't count), then you will send a death link event to the rest of your friends.

 ## What's Next?